mtlynch/mtlynch.io/content/posts/logpaste/index.md

 The `replicas.url` field contains the cloud storage location for my database. `access-key-id` and `secret-access-key` are the IAM-style credentials Litestream needs to access the cloud storage bucket.

-You can hardcode these values into the configuration file, but Litestream supports environment variables for field values and interpolates them at runtime.
+You can hardcode these values into the configuration file, but Litestream supports environment variables and interpolates them at runtime.
 That's a convenient feature, as it allows you to keep your `litestream.yml` file under source control without storing any sensitive credentials.
-It also makes the Docker image portable &mdash; anyone can create their own LogPaste server by reusing [my image](https://hub.docker.com/r/mtlynch/logpaste/) and setting these environment variables.
+It also makes the Docker image portable &mdash; anyone can create their own LogPaste server by reusing [my image](https://hub.docker.com/r/mtlynch/logpaste/) and setting environment variables for their cloud storage bucket.

 The next bit of Litestream logic is in LogPaste's [`docker_entrypoint` script](https://github.com/mtlynch/logpaste/blob/a9d9b39e4b78401c68cd54ed3d2fd40838dd7b8b/docker_entrypoint), which runs when the Docker container launches.
-It starts by pulling down the latest database snapshot from cloud storage:
+It starts by pulling down the app's latest database snapshot from cloud storage:

 ```bash
 # Restore database from S3.
 litestream restore -if-replica-exists -v "${DB_PATH}"
 ```

 The `-if-replica-exists` flag tells Litestream that it's okay if no snapshots exist on cloud storage yet.
-Otherwise, you'd have a chicken-and-egg problem the first time you run your application.
+Otherwise, you'd have a chicken-and-egg problem.
 Your app could never launch because there's no cloud database to restore, but Litestream can't replicate the database to cloud storage because the app has never run.

-Next, the entrypoint script spawns a Litestream process in the background.
-It watches LogPaste's SQLite database and continuously streams any changes to the cloud storage location:
+Next, the entrypoint script spawns a Litestream process, which watches LogPaste's SQLite database and continuously streams any changes to cloud storage:

 ```bash
 # Begin replication to S3 in the background.
 litestream replicate "${DB_PATH}" "${DB_REPLICA_URL}" &
 ```

+The minor hack is in that trailing `&`.
+It tells the script to run the Litestream process in the background, which is how I can execute two long-running processes in the same Docker container.
+Ben Johnson has published [a cleaner solution](https://github.com/benbjohnson/litestream-s6-example), but I'm using the hacky version for ease of demonstration.

-The entrypoint script ends by launching the Logpaste app, which is just a simple HTTP server:
+The entrypoint script ends by launching the Logpaste app, which is a simple HTTP server:

 ```bash
 # Start LogPaste server.
 /app/server
 ```

-To run the Docker container with all the environment variables populated, I use this command:
+To run the Docker container with all the environment variables populated, I use [this command](https://github.com/mtlynch/logpaste#from-docker--cloud-data-replication):

 ```bash
 LITESTREAM_ACCESS_KEY_ID=MY-ACCESS-ID